-Although there is a case report of a women who had an apple cider vinegar tablet stuck in her throat which led to burns causing issues as much as 6 months later.
+Although there is a case report of a women who had an apple cider vinegar tablet stuck in her throat.
+This led to burns causing issues as much as 6 months later.

 Theoretically, although the impact is likely small, daily consumption could contribute to issues that build over time.

-There does not seem to be a lot of evidence to make it clear that the impact of doing a shot of apple cider vinegar daily actually has negative impacts on the oesophagus.
+There does not seem to be a lot of clear evidence that a daily shot of apple cider vinegar has negative impacts on the oesophagus.

-From a cautious perspective though, it could be worthwhile diluting it to reduce the likelihood of their being a downside.
+From a cautious perspective though, it could be worthwhile diluting it to reduce the likelihood of there being a downside.